fission-codes/spec/dialog/pomo_db/pomo_logic.md

 - Negation predicates MUST NOT be evaluated until after their atom is fully grounded
 - Aggregation predicates MUST NOT be evaluated until any bindings they share with the rule's body are fully grounded
 - Constraint predicates MUST NOT be evaluated until both terms are grounded

-PomoLogic MAY be implemented over incremental computations, in which case each epoch is RECOMMENDED to operate over deltas of the EDB, wherever possible.
-A recommended runtime in terms of a [dataflow model](pomo_flow.md) is provided.

 ## 2.5 Predicates